MITProjectManus/MAD-Issues/README.md

-# MAD-Issues
+# MAD Issues

-Community-facing repo for reporting issues with MAD apps and issue triage
+This is an MIT Community-facing repo for central issue reporting with MAD applications and services.
+Issues reported here will be triaged into one or more application-specific issues.
+Issues in this repo will be responded to with a link to the resulting issue(s) and a link to the application-specific repo.
+Issues will be closed when the corresponding app issues are closed.